-- First, check to make sure that nothing obvious is wrong with the child.
+- First, make sure that nothing obvious is wrong with the child.
 You should check to see if diapers are clean and if the baby is hungry or cold.
-Make sure there is no sign of illness, such as fever or swelling.
-You should also check that there is no situation that is causing pain.
+Make sure there is no sign of illness, such as fever or swelling, and that nothing is causing pain.

 - If the baby's needs are met, try using noise.
 You can put on a radio, or sing and talk to the baby.
 Sometimes babies like noises like vacuum cleaners, clothes dryers, hair dryers or fans.